Robert M. Stonestreet

 Area of Emphasis

-Robert Stonestreet is a litigation attorney who focuses his practice on energy and environmental law.
-He has a wide array of courtroom experience, including representation of clients in suits involving lease and land disputes, environmental permitting, enforcement actions, serious personal injury/wrongful death, land contamination, toxic exposure, and complex commercial transactions.
+Robert Stonestreet is a litigation attorney who focuses his practice on land, energy, and environmental law.
+He has a wide array of regulatory and courtroom experience, including representation of clients in matters involving lease and land disputes, environmental permitting, enforcement actions, serious personal injury/wrongful death, land contamination, toxic exposure, and complex commercial disputes.

 Mr. Stonestreet has tried multiple cases to verdict in both state and federal courts, and before administrative agencies.
 He has served as lead counsel in appeals to the West Virginia Supreme Court and the Fourth Circuit Court of Appeals.

 Mr. Stonestreet graduated from Marshall University, summa cum laude, with a bachelor’s degree in History in 2000.
 He received his law degree from West Virginia University College of Law in 2003.
 While attending law school, Mr. Stonestreet served as Executive Manuscript Editor of the West Virginia Law Review and graduated in the top five percent of his class.

 Outside of the law, Mr. Stonestreet is an avid distance runner and outdoor recreation enthusiast.
 He has completed multiple road marathons and various types of long-distance trail races.

 Mr. Stonestreet is admitted to practice in West Virginia, Ohio, Kentucky, the United States District Courts for the Northern and Southern Districts of West Virginia and the Northern and Southern Districts of Ohio, and the United States Courts of Appeals for the Fourth, Sixth, and Ninth Circuits.